Camachee Island Fishing Charters

 St. Johns River

-One of only two rivers in the world that flows from South to North, the St. Johns River stretches 310 miles, starting on the Southern East coast and flowing up and out to the Atlantic Ocean just above the city.
-The brackish, brown water is home to major ports, marinas, cruise lines, fishing, boat tours, and even private residences, but the most popular inhabitants of the river are the Manatee and Dolphins that can be spotted gliding near the surface.
+One of the few rivers in the world that flows from South to North, the St. Johns River stretches 310 miles, starting on the Southern East coast and flowing up and out to the Atlantic Ocean just above the city.
+The brackish, brown water is home to major ports, marinas, cruise lines, fishing, boat tours, and even private residences, but the most popular inhabitants of the river are the manatee and dolphins that can be spotted gliding near the surface.
 The Downtown Riverwalk is a great place to enjoy the river.
 As mentioned in the “Trails & Camping” section, it begins under the I-95 bridge, passes by The Landing, YMCA, performance art theaters and ends near luxury condos in Downtown Jacksonville.
 Walkers, joggers, and bicyclists frequent the well-maintained brick path.

 The greater Jacksonville area offers many beaches, developed and undeveloped, for your enjoyment.
 All of our beaches allow no cars and are usually well-maintained.
 Running north to south, Atlantic, Neptune and Jacksonville Beach are where most beach-goers plant their folding chairs.
 These beaches are all public and have condos, restaurants and shopping all around.
 The Jacksonville Beach Pier and Sea Walk Pavillion are located along this stretch.
 The southernmost beach in the area is Ponte Verda Beach.
 This exclusive shoreline is lined with private residences and country clubs, and is usually less crowded than the others to the North.
 Speaking of north, the sleepy seaside town of Fernandina lays just below the Georgia border, whose beaches are mellow and quiet.
 Amelia Island and its environmentally-friendly resort beaches lay just south of Fernandina.
 There are a number of ecological preserves and state parks between Amelia Island and Neptune Beach, most of which have secluded and undisturbed beaches to enjoy.